simonbeirouti/resume/README.md

 This first real role allowed me to understand the ecosystem as a whole, but also the foundation for understanding the benefits of platforms like Ethereum.

+# Currently
+Partaking in multiple projects that are associated with crypto-currency and blockchains.
+Looking for the intersection point between the physical and the virtual world, whilst increasing the knowledge about it.

+Ideally, looking for a position that will allow me to learn and grow, whilst making an impact at the same time.